A new study suggests that a single episode of binge drinking in young adults may lead to almost immediate structural

 Researchers used drink-by-drink reconstruction to estimate the participants’ peak blood-alcohol concentration (BAC) during the celebrations.
 They also identified who had experienced an alcohol-induced blackout.

 Five weeks later, investigators re-scanned 29 students.
-They used statistical analysis to explore associations between alcohol use during the celebrations, the MRI findings, and the students’ histories of drinking and cannabis use.
+They used statistical analysis to explore associations between alcohol use during the celebrations and the students’ drinking histories.

 Most of the participants drank heavily during their birthday celebrations.
 The MRI scans found changes to participants’ brains.
 These were likely associated with their alcohol use during these celebrations.
 The more that participants drank, the more atrophy was detectable in their posterior corpus callosum.
-That finding was unrelated to their history of alcohol and cannabis use.
+That finding was unrelated to their history of alcohol use.